 Description:

-Returns list of tokens from the original input with ID id
+Returns list of entities from the original input with type type

 .